“Be Free.”

 A Jack of all trades, master of none, is often better than a master of one.
 All of your resources also explode on a 5.

-Whenever you gain a level of stress, you also gain a resource as it pushed you forward.
+Whenever you gain a level of stress, you also gain a resource as it pushes you forward.

 Pick either a type of item, or one of your faculties when you take this feature.
 You gain advantage on all resource rolls with it.